Collage Cities 2013 - 2018

 Collage Cities map the multiple and mobile territories of contemporary socio-political diversity in which we live.
 They are a mash-up of overlapping architectural structures and spaces coexisting in an interconnected system of global urbanism.

 My travels are documented through the images I collect and combine in my paintings.
-Locales range from Berlin, Madrid, Barcelona and Copenhagen to Santiago, Valparaiso, Fez, Marrakesh, New York, Toronto and more.
-Each place I visit is merged into the larger picture, intensifying its complexity.
-The collage cities I develop mirror a fractured contemporary experience, one that is not static or stable, and where boundaries between past/present/future, between localities, genders or class interests become porous and blurred.
-These are global cities interlinked in survival.
+Each place I visit (Berlin, Madrid, Santiago, Fez, Constantinople etc.) is merged into the larger picture, intensifying its complexity.
+The collage cities I develop mirror a fractured contemporary experience.